 5. Sleeping Longer Than Usual

-Although dogs can sleep for quite a long time, they shouldn’t be napping like cats do most of the day.
+Although dogs can sleep for quite a long time, they shouldn’t nap like cats do most of the day.
 Instead, they should be active and energetic, with a strong desire to play and go for walks with you.
 For this reason, lethargy indicates that something is troubling your four-legged friend.

 Sore muscles and short periods of fatigue are normal and can be due to warm weather.
 However, if symptoms persist for more than two days, you should see your vet.